-A practical currency and money guide to travel, living and doing business in Bosnia and Herzegovina and the Bosnia-Herzegovina Convertible mark (BAM).
+Foreign exchange guide to Bosnia and Herzegovina and the Bosnia-Herzegovina Convertible mark

 The official currency of Bosnia and Herzegovina (country code: BA) is the Bosnia-Herzegovina Convertible mark, with symbol and currency code BAM.